seng438-winter-2024/seng438-a5-Ruvaakaan/seng438-a5-group19.md

 |           Andrew Duong      |
 |          Joseph Duong     |

 # Introduction

-#

-# Assessment Using Reliability Growth Testing
+# Reliability Growth Testing

+** Result of model comparison (two top models) **

+** Result of range analysis (an explanation of which part of data is good for proceeding with the analysis) **

+** Plots for failure rate and reliability of the SUT for the test data provided **

+** A discussion on decision making given a target failure rate **

-# Assessment Using Reliability Demonstration Chart
+# Reliability Demonstration Chart Testing

-#
+** 3 plots for MTTFmin, twice and half of it for your test data **

+MTTFmin =

+RDC for MTTF * 2:

+RDC for MTTF * 0.5:

+RDC for MTTF:

+** Explain your evaluation and justification of how you decided on MTTFmin **

+** A discussion on the advantages and disadvantages of RDC **

-# Comparison of Results
+# Comparison of Results from Part 1

 # Discussion on Similarity and Differences of the Two Techniques

 # How the team work/effort was divided and managed

-#

 # Difficulties encountered, challenges overcome, and lessons learned